Using Docker in TAS for VMs

 Instruct Diego and the Gorouter to route traffic to the lowest-numbered port exposed in the Docker image, or port 8080 if the Dockerfile does not explicitly expose a listen port.

 For more information about Cloud Controller, see Cloud Controller.
-For more information about the Gorouter, see Gorouter.
+For more information about the Gorouter, see TAS for VMs Routing Architecture.
 For more information about exposed ports in Docker images, see the Expose section of the Dockerfile reference topic in the Docker documentation.

 Note: When launching an app on Diego, the Cloud Controller honors any user-specified overrides such as a custom start command or custom environment variables.